 These test runs help you to find out if you have to skills you need as a digital nomad and if this kind of work is something you could enjoy.
-Maybe you discover after two weeks that you hate working in front of the laptop all day.
+Maybe you discover after two weeks that you hate working in front of the laptop all day, you never know.